Using EVA Foam for Cosplay For the First Time

 cement glue and EVA foam

 When applying contact cement, add it to both pieces that you are glueing together.
-Then let it dry for 10 minutes until the contact cement is tacky to the touch.

 Part 6: Glue the pieces together